 Note: This process took me well over 10 years working with different professionals as I found that much like an onion, when a layer of myself was peeled back, a need to work through further issues arose.

 Enhance your relationships with those you love by sharing understanding of your journey.
 Help them to understand that you alone are responsible for your inner journey, not them.
 As you become emotionally healthier, sharing your thoughts and processes with those you love can enrich the trust within your relationship.

 Do you struggle to control your anger?
-Are angry outbursts common place in your life?
 Contact Duncan on 0434 331 243 for a FREE 10 minute consultation.
-If you are ready to book an appointment with Duncan, click the icon BOOK ONLINE NOW and you will be taken to his online appointment calendar, and follow the prompts.
+If you are ready to book an appointment with Duncan, click the icon BOOK ONLINE NOW.